tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 - The Response.result is COMPLETE if all of a given Validation on SingleRecords in a MultiRecord are COMPLIANT (or in some cases COMPLIANT or INTERNAL_PREREQISITES_NOTMET).

 This set of measures serves to support Quality Assurance.
 A MultiRecord is fit for use for a given UseCase if each of the MultiRecord Measures on that MultiRecord returns COMPLETE.
 If this is not the case, SingleRecords where the Validations are other than COMPLIANT are filtered out until all of the MultiRecord measures return COMPLETE.
-The MultiRecord Measures are a formal means the Fitness for Use Framework provides for ensuring that a data set is fit for use for a given UseCase (see the [Summary of Mathematical Formalization](../bdqffdq/index.md# 5 Fitness For Use Framework Summary of Mathematical Formalization) ).
+The MultiRecord Measures are a formal means the Fitness for Use Framework provides for ensuring that a data set is fit for use for a given UseCase (see the [Summary of Mathematical Formalization](../bdqffdq/index.md# 5 Fitness For Use Framework Summary of Mathematical Formalization).

-The bdqffdq: framework also allows for MultiRecord Validations, Amendments, and Issues, bdqcore: does not currently contain any such.
+The bdqffdq: The Framework also allows for MultiRecord Validations, Amendments, and Issues, bdqcore: does not currently contain any such.

 ## 3.3  The Tests (normative)